Rebecca Rosenblum: Writing career

-In February 2008, Rosenblum was announced as one of three finalists for the Writers' Trust of Canada/McClelland & Stewart Journey Prize, which is awarded annually to a new and developing writer of distinction for a short story published in a Canadian literary journal in the previous year.
+In February 2008, Rosenblum's story "Chilly Girl" was announced as one of three finalists for the 2007 Writers' Trust of Canada/McClelland & Stewart Journey Prize, awarded annually to a new and developing writer of distinction for a short story published in a Canadian literary journal in the previous year.
 In Spring 2009, Rosenblum was a juror for the Journey Prize 21.

 In May 2009, Once was one of three finalists for the Danuta Gleed Literary Award.
-In the summer of that year, Once was longlisted for the Relit Award, and her short story "Linh Lai" was a finalist for the Canadian National Magazine Awards.
+In the summer of that year, Once was longlisted for the Relit Award.
+A story from the collection, "Linh Lai", was shortlisted for the Canadian National Magazine Awards in the fiction category.

+Her second book, The Big Dream (September 2011), is a collection of linked short stories set at a fictional Toronto magazine publisher.
+It was longlisted for the Frank O'Connor International Short Story Award.

-In March 2017, Rosenblum released her first novel titled So Much Love.
+In March 2017, Rosenblum released her first novel, So Much Love.
+The story of the abduction of a young poet, Catherine Reindeer, it is narrated by multiple characters associated with the event.
+It was shortlisted for the Amazon Canada First Novel Award and the Trillium Award and translated into French and Polish.